MdSamsuzzohaShayon/youthspike-event-management/README.md

  - ✅✅ Player will be seperate from user
  - ✅✅ A captain can be a player and user so that he can login
  - ✅✅ Import players from excel file
+ - Import players from excel file should have a confirmation message
+ - Player edit -> team needs to be edited properly
+ - Inactive player will have no rank -> Ranking system won't work on inactive players
+ - If there is a team of player create the team for him as well on the import of players file
  - [Exports players](https://www.loom.com/share/835208d304cf48ec9f951e42f198d10e) from __manager.leagueapps.com__ and import that into this program
  - ✅✅ *All players will be in the event.
 Moreover, any team can assign any player.
 Or director will assign players to a team*
  - Make player leave of or inavtive in the match day